Become a Bright Lights International Teacher

 In addition to the general teacher expectations and having previous Bright Lights teaching experience, teachers of the international camps will be expected to:

-- Attend four additional meetings:
+- Attend three additional meetings:

 - Attend an hour-long teacher lunch meeting on Wednesday of the program week.